nfour/serverless-build-plugin/README.md

 - Create a `serverless.build.yml` inside the project directory
 - Populate `custom.build` in `serverless.yml`
 - The commandline
-    - `sls deploy --keep`, keep build files and artifacts, do not purge.
-    - `sls deploy --file=./buildFile.js`
+    - `sls deploy function -f one --file=./buildFile.js`

+### OPTIONS
+- `babel`
+    - Can be `true`, will search for a `.babelrc` in the project directory
+    - Can be a babelrc-like object
+- `uglify`
+    - When `true`, will uglify source & modules
+    - Can be an options object, passed to uglify
+- `method`
+    - When `bundle`, will use bundling method
-    - `sls deploy --bundle` use bundling instead of a build file.
+    - When `file`, will use a build file or webpack config
+- `file`
+    - Path to a build file or webpack config

 ## ROADBLOCKS
 - serverless 1.0 still doesn't support packaging single functions